core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 # Examples for Erroneous Registrations

-This section contains examples of registration requests for a CoAP Content-Format with identifier 64999 in the FCFS range of the "CoAP Content-Formats" registry, as defined in {{Section 12.3 of -coap}}, which must not be allowed to succeed.
+This section contains examples of registration requests for a CoAP Content-Format with identifier 64999 in the FCFS range of the "CoAP Content-Formats" registry, as defined in {{Section 12.3 of -coap}} and revised according to {{Err4954}}, which must not be allowed to succeed.

 For each of the following example registration requests, one can create a similar instance where the requested registration is for a CoAP Content-Format identifier within the "IETF Review" or "IESG Approval" range of the registry.
 Similarly, such registrations must not be allowed to succeed.